tlogan/ERST/README.md

 ### TODO
+- resolve the z3 rules using negative predicates (e.g. implies)
 - add examples with type annotations
 - update basic examples with test of type inference
 - develop examples with interesting semantics and test type inference